Constitution and Bylaws

 - Any State Officer who shall permanently remove his residence from the State of Georgia or shall leave the state with the declared intention of an absence of four months or more shall be required to resign from office.
 The vacancy so created shall be filled by any qualified DeMolay at the discretion of the State Master Councilor and with the approval of the Executive Officer, except as otherwise set forth in these By-laws.

-- Should the office of State Master Councilor become vacant with seven months or more remaining in the term, the State Senior Councilor shall be installed as State Master Councilor, the State Junior Councilor shall be installed as State Senior Councilor, and the position of State Junior Councilor of the Associated DeMolay Chapters of shall be filled by appointment by the Executive Officer.
+- Should the office of State Master Councilor become vacant with seven months or more remaining in the term, the State Senior Councilor shall be installed as State Master Councilor, the State Junior Councilor shall be installed as State Senior Councilor, and the office of State Junior Councilor shall remain vacant.

-- Should the office of State Master Councilor become vacant with less than seven months remaining in the term, the State Senior Councilor shall become the Acting State Master Councilor and the State Junior Councilor shall remain in this office.
+- Should the office of State Master Councilor become vacant with less than seven months remaining in the term, the State Senior Councilor shall become the Acting State Master Councilor.

 Article XIV: State Sweetheart